RyanFDU/P8-PID-Control/README.md

 ### Discussion

 1. The less tolerance is set, the more simulator loops are needed and the more time is required.
-Is there any way to save time?
+In order to save GPU time, I only set a tolerance of 0.1 when `is_twiddle == true`.
+Is there any way to balance the accuracy and time cost?

 2. Speed and throttle can also be added to PID control.